moosocialdev/moowp/moowp/readme.txt

  * And many, many more...paid plugins and apps can be found at mooSocial.com

-Read all about mooSocial features here:mooSocial.com Document about the mooSocial product can be found [here] (https://moosocial.com/knowledge-base/).
+Read all about mooSocial features here:mooSocial.com Document about the mooSocial product can be found here.
 For mooWP, please read the section "mooWP - social networking plugin for WordPress" in the above knowledge-base link

 = Languages =